jupyterhub/jupyterhub/docs/source/index.rst

 * an **authentication class** that manages how users can access the system

-Besides these central pieces, you can add optional configurations through a `config.py` file and manage users' kernels through admin panel.
+Besides these central pieces, you can add optional configurations through a `config.py` file and manage users' environments through an admin panel.
 A simplification of the whole system can be seen in the figure below:

 .. image:: images/jhub-fluxogram.jpeg
    :alt: JupyterHub subsystems